hfogelberg/RNTideTracker/README.md

 $ rnpm link react-native-vector-icons
 ````
 ##To Do
+1. Use formatted_addres in Details reply
-1. Edit favorites
+2. Edit favorites
-2. Add icons to menu Drawer
+3. Add icons to menu Drawer
-3. Colors and styling
+4. Colors and styling